Wedrix/watchtower-symfony-bundle/README.md

-The WedrixWatchtowerBundle allows you to easily serve a GraphQL API for a Symfony application in as little as three easy steps.
+The WedrixWatchtowerBundle allows you to easily serve a GraphQL API for a Symfony application in as few as three easy steps.
 It is based on [Watchtower](https://github.com/Wedrix/watchtower), a wrapper around graphql-php, that provides an enhanced fallback resolver capable of auto-resolving GraphQL queries using the Doctrine schema.

 # Requirements